 The General tab allows you to set the Zoom To buffer size and the Highlight properties.
 Access the ArcFM Viewer Options in the ArcMap Tools menu.

-The Zoom To utility changes the map extent to include the user's selected feature(s).
+Zoom To: This changes the map extent to include the user's selected feature(s).
 A buffer is included in this extent, and the buffer can be modified on the General tab in ArcFM Viewer Options.
 Click and drag the pointer along the bar to increase or decrease the buffer around the feature(s).
 You may also click on the bar to move the marker in intervals.
 Each time you click on the bar, it moves the marker in 50 unit intervals toward the cursor.

 For example, a user may set the Zoom To buffer size to 50 feet.
-The Zoom To functionality will then manipulate the map extent to include the selected feature(s) plus 50 feet around the perimeter.
+The Zoom To functionality manipulats the map extent to include the selected feature(s) plus 50 feet around the perimeter.
 The unit type shown (feet, in the example), is dependent upon the units used in the map document.

 You can also adjust the units of the buffer size via the drop-down menu.
 You may find this option useful if, for example, your map units are decimal degrees.